wrossman/LightSaver-Web-App/README.md

 # LightSaver

-LightSaver is a Roku companion web app that lets you send personal photos to your device.
-The ASP.NET Core service exposes endpoints for linking a Roku, choosing a source (Google Photos, Lightroom, or manual upload), processing the images, and returning ready-to-display packages back to the TV.
+LightSaver is a companion web application for Roku devices that allows users to upload and stream personal photos to their devices.
+The ASP.NET Core service exposes endpoints for linking a Roku device, selecting a photo source (Google Photos, Lightroom, or manual upload), processing images, and returning image IDs and access keys.

 ## Features
 - Session-based pairing so only your Roku can fetch the uploaded images.